armandoahir/journal/_posts/2024-10-12-linux-ricing.md

 This Friday night, I decided to set up Neovim to make it more programming-oriented.
 I started by cloning the recommended repository for customization: ["nvim-lua/kickstart.nvim"](https://github.com/nvim-lua/kickstart.nvim).

-This repository encouraged me to do everything in Lua, so I spent about 30-60 minutes getting familiar with the language.
+This repository encouraged me to do everything in Lua, so I spent about 30-60 minutes [getting familiar with the language]("https://learnxinyminutes.com/docs/lua/").
 I aimed to promote modular programming, focusing on future reuse.

-The goal is to organize Neovim like any modern programming environment while keeping the Vim commands (Vim motions).
+The goal is to organize Neovim like any modern programming environment while keeping Vim concepts alive.

 ### Added Features